ChrisPosDev/PowerApps-blog/_posts/2025-12-18-Mastering-UX-in-Power-Apps:-Building-a-Dynamic-Character-Limit-Counter.md

 description: "Learn how to improve User Experience by adding a dynamic character counter linked directly to your Data Source."
 ---

+# Mastering UX in Power Apps: Building a Dynamic Character Limit Counter

-As Power Apps developers, we often focus heavily on logic and data integrity, but **User Experience (UX)** is what separates a *functional* app from a *great* app.
+As Power Apps developers, we often focus heavily on logic and data integrity, but User Experience (UX) is what separates a functional app from a great app.

-One small but powerful UI element that dramatically improves usability is the **Character Limit Indicator**.
+One small but powerful UI element that dramatically improves usability is the Character Limit Indicator.

 ## Why is this crucial for UX?

-This simple counter plays a vital role in **Jakob Nielsen’s Usability Heuristics**, specifically regarding the **Visibility of System Status**.
+This simple counter plays a vital role in Jakob Nielsen’s Usability Heuristics, specifically regarding the Visibility of System Status.

-Users should never have to guess how much content they can type into a field.
+> Users should never have to guess how much content they can type into a field.
 By providing a counter (e.g., "0/255"), you offer immediate feedback.
-This prevents frustration by letting the user know their limits *before* they hit the save button and trigger a validation error.
+This prevents frustration by letting the user know their limits before they hit the save button and trigger a validation error.

 ![Character Limit Indicator Example]({{ site.baseurl }}/assets/img/1.png)
 *Figure 1: Screenshot of the text input with the 0/255 counter visible*